 EurekaFacts Conducts First-of-its-Kind Smoke and Carbon Monoxide Alarm Survey in 25 Years

-EurekaFacts, a full-service market research firm, is conducting in-home safety surveys in locations across the country, on behalf of the U.S. Consumer Product Safety Commission (CPSC).
+EurekaFacts, a full-service market and social research firm, is conducting in-home safety surveys in locations across the country, on behalf of the U.S. Consumer Product Safety Commission (CPSC).

 EurekaFacts is doing an in-home (and phone) study to evaluate the usage and functionality of smoke detectors and carbon monoxide (CO) alarms nationwide.
 This is the first-of-its-kind study in more than 25 years.
 The purpose of this survey is to inform CPSC about the usage and functionality of smoke detectors and CO alarms in homes in the United States.
 Input from survey participants will assist in the development of standards and guidelines that will help protect property and human life, and improve household safety across the United States.